justinruss24/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    .map() creates a new array on its own.

 2. What is the difference between a function and a method?
     A method is a function that is inside of an object.

 3. What is closure?
+    The combination of a function, and the lecival environment within which that function was declared.
+Variables inside the function, can reach outside for context, but not vice versa.

 4. Describe the four rules of the 'this' keyword.
+    Inside of the global scope, this refers to the window.
+    Whenever a preceding dot calls a function, the object before the dot is this.
+    Whenever we use a constructor function, this refers to the specific instance of the object that is create and returned by the constructor.
+    Whenever we use JS call or apply method, this is explicitly defined.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? it makes it trivial to bind our classes together to achieve some simple object inheritance.
 ## Project Set up

 Follow these steps to set up and work on your project: